Rawrshak/Asset-Frameworks/Drafts/Static3dObjectAssetMetadata.md

 Unity Engine is the most flexible of the game engines and it is the first engine we're deciding to support.
 However, Unity Engine has several types of render pipelines.
 3d objects packed in asset bundles don't necessarily work properly across different render pipelines.
 We will be targeting one specific render pipeline first and then expanding in the future.

 ##### Supported Platforms
 Asset packages are platform specific.
-Game developers need to build and upload packages for the same asset for different platforms.
-Data is bundled, compressed, and formatted differently for different platforms due to hardware capabilities, software capabilities, and licenses.
+Game developers need to build and upload packages for the same asset targeting different platforms.
+Data is bundled, compressed, and formatted differently for different platforms for different reasons such as hardware capabilities, software capabilities, different software licensing requirements, optimization strategies.

 Platform | Plans
 ------ | ------